pddasig/Machine-Learning-Competition-2023/README.md

 1. Contestant can be an individual or a group with the maximum size of 4.
 2. The contest focuses on data-driven methods, the use of additional data or petrophysical equations is not allowed.
 3. Privately sharing code or data outside of teams is not permitted.
 However, it's okay to share code if made available to all participants on the competition Github repository via submitting issues or pull requests.
-4. A contestant will submit the estimated reservoir properties for testing wells.
+4. A contestant will submit the predictions for both **corrected well log** and the **depth shift** of each type of well logs for each testing wells
 5. A contestant will submit the source code and a brief report documenting the accuracy achieved in a few plots.
 6. The judges will review the source code.
 7. A leaderboard will be updating the rank of submissions from each team, but the score and rank is subject to scaling and change.